oatlog/oatlog/doc/planning_report/main.typ

 == SQL

-Since the queries are essentially database queries, we can express them as Pseudo-SQL, although the queries become quite complicated because SQL is not a great language to express both reads and writes in the same query.
+Since the queries are essentially database queries, we can express them as Pseudo-SQL.
+The queries become quite complicated because SQL is not a great language to express both reads and writes in the same query.

 ```sql
 -- Relevant here is that we can represent the Egraph as a table.
 -- There is no explicit "Eclass" table, the Eclass is just the relationship between rows in the database.